timebent/timebent.github.io/_posts/2025-03-05-moxSonicWorkshop.markdown

 -->
 </strudel-editor>

 <p>Now the cycle is split in two and the elements of the pattern bd and sd are played at those divisions.
-Let's experiment a bit with making rhythms with only this much information</p>
+Let's experiment a bit with making rhythms with only this much information. </p>

+<p> CLick the Strudel REPL Spiral below.
+Try chaining the "bank" function to end of sound .bank("RolandTR808").
+See the side panel under sounds and then drum-machines.  </p>

 <script src="/assets/embed.js"></script>
 <strudel-repl>